KlevrHQ/KlevrBio/README.md

 # KlevrBio
-A platform for developers to create quality portfolios easily
+A platform for developers to create quality portfolios easily wuth a few clicks